keajs/kea/README.md

 }
 ```

-Inline kea also supports Sagas.
+Kea logic stores also supports Sagas.
 They will be started and terminated together with your component!
 Each instance of your component runs its own sagas!

 ```jsx
 import { kea } from 'kea'